Atshayaa10/digitivity_task_submission/README.md

 ##  Results & Conclusion

+- The model achieved an accuracy of around 76%, which is considered good for this dataset given its size and real-world complexity
-* Glucose was identified as the most important feature influencing diabetes prediction
+- Glucose was identified as the most important feature influencing diabetes prediction
-* Logistic Regression performed slightly better, suggesting linear relationships in the data
+- Logistic Regression performed slightly better, suggesting linear relationships in the data
-* The model provides reliable predictions without overfitting
+- The model provides reliable predictions without overfitting

 This solution can be extended to real-world healthcare systems for early diagnosis and better decision-making.